Skip to main content

 The core unwritten rules of airport lounges: keep your voice down, don't monopolize shared spaces, clean up after yourself, and be aware that you're sharing a small space with strangers who also want peace and quiet.
 It sounds obvious, but you'd be amazed how often these basics get violated.

-I've been a regular lounge user for about six years.
-In that time, I've witnessed behaviors that made me question whether some people were raised by wolves in a barn.
-But I've also seen tremendous kindness like people sharing outlets, quiet conversations, the occasional nod of solidarity during a delay.
+Spend enough time as a regular lounge user and you will witness behaviors that make you question whether some people were raised by wolves in a barn.
+You will also see tremendous kindness like people sharing outlets, quiet conversations, the occasional nod of solidarity during a delay.
 The difference usually comes down to whether someone understands the unspoken etiquette.

 The Phone Call Situation